top of page

 OUR HISTORY

 The CYSO was founded in 1984 to provide orchestral experience for school-age musicians.
-The University of Denver contributed rehearsal and performance space and gave the new organization a $10,000 startup grant.
-Two CYSO orchestras began rehearsing in September 1984.
+The University of Denver contributed class and performance space and gave the new organization a $10,000 startup grant.
+Two CYSO orchestras began meeting in September 1984.CYSO's concerts were held at the University's Lamont School of Music.
+Concerts are now presented at numerous sites around the city of Denver.

 cysomichelle@gmail.com